Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 Your location – how remote and rural you are – and the likelihood of long, hard winters

 What kind of driving you do, and how often

-If you live where there is likely to be heavy snowfall and icy roads, then it is advisable to get winter tyres.
+If you live where there is likely to be heavy snowfall and icy roads, then it could be advisable to get winter tyres.

 On the other hand, you might live where there is variable weather with only occasional snowfall.
-If so, an all-season tyre which works both in summer and winter could be best.
+If so, an all-season tyre that works both in summer and winter could be best.

 Can winter tyres be used all year round?

 Again, there's no law in the UK that says you can’t use them all year round.
 It’s whether you should that is the question.

 Winter tyres are built for and maximise on safety during colder weather.
 The same does not apply in warmer weather.

 In fact, says Continental, the very same flexible rubber compound that gives tyres their gripping power in the winter, “puts them at a disadvantage if used in warmer temperatures.”